mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 One of the strongest architectural implementations that I frequently see adopted as a solution to the team communication boundary is the use of microservices.
 The principle is to use the, by now infamous, inverse Conway's Law to your advantage.
-Conway's Law[^5] states that "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations".
+Conway's Law[^5] states that "organisations which design systems ... are constrained to produce designs which are copies of the communication structures of these organisations".
 Inverse Conway's Law tries to use this phenomenon by organising the teams to constrain the required system design.

-In the case of a predominantly microsystems based architecture the idea is that organising the developers into small teams each responsible for a small service or services will lead to clearly defined boundaries around each microservice.
+In the case of a predominantly microservices based architecture the idea is that organising the developers into small teams each responsible for a small service or services will lead to clearly defined boundaries around each microservice.
 This is generally what happens, but without a shared understanding of the entire architecture the APIs are unlikely to well support the clients of the service and coordination, orchestration and choreography of these